Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Introduction

-This paper will investigate the RRE in RCFTs and holographic CFTs under local quenches.
-Although the information-theoretic properties of conformal descendants have been explored previously \cite{Palmai:2014jqa, Caputa:2015tua, Taddia:2016dbm, Brehm:2020zri}, \cite{Chen:2015usa, He:2023eap} found that descendant operators and primary operators encode the same information in the context of entanglement/pseudo entropy, typically characterized by the quantum dimension $d_{\mo}$ of the corresponding primary operator $\mo$.
-Therefore, investigating the RRE under different local (descendant) quenches in RCFTs may deepen our understanding of the role of quantum information in CFTs by evaluating how distinguishable different quantum states are.
+{This paper will investigate the RRE in RCFTs and holographic CFTs under local quenches.
+Although the information-theoretic properties of conformal descendants have been explored previously \cite{Palmai:2014jqa, Caputa:2015tua, Taddia:2016dbm, Brehm:2020zri, Chen:2015usa, He:2023eap}, it has been found that operators in the same conformal family encode the same information in the context of entanglement entropy \cite{Caputa:2015tua, Chen:2015usa} or pseudo entropy \cite{Guo:2022sfl, He:2023eap}, typically characterized by the quantum dimension $d_{\mo}$ of the corresponding primary operator $\mo$.}{ In \cite{Caputa:2015tua}, the authors pointed out that when considering the Schmidt decomposition of quantum states, different descendant states may share the same Schmidt coefficients while possessing different Schmidt bases, leading to identical entanglement entropy.
+This information, arising from the change in the Schmidt basis, can be captured by the RRE. } Therefore, investigating the RRE under different local (descendant) quenches in RCFTs may deepen our understanding of the role of quantum information in CFTs by evaluating how distinguishable different quantum states are.
 Additionally, examining the information properties of conformal descendant operators in RCFTs through RRE may reveal their unique quantum information characteristics, aiding in distinguishing and understanding the information carried by different operators within the same conformal family.
 RRE may closely relate to geometric structures in bulk in the context of holographic duality since its special case, fidelity, can reconstruct the entanglement wedge \cite{Suzuki:2019xdq}.
 Investigating RRE under local quenches may allow us to explore how quantum information measures can reconstruct bulk geometry, offering new perspectives and tools for the AdS/CFT correspondence.